-- Any product to made available in the EU Market (either through e-commerce or brick-and-mortar) must comply with the Low Voltage Directive
+- Any product placed and made available on the EU Market (either through e-commerce or brick-and-mortar) must comply with the Low Voltage Directive,

-- Non-EU manufacturers wishing to make their products available to EU citizens should appoint a professional Authorized Representative
+- Non-EU manufacturers wishing to make their products available to EU citizens should appoint a professional European Authorized Representative,

 - Manufacturer is defined as: